runwayml/model-sdk/docs/source/runway_yaml_file.md

     - `gpu` (boolean, optional, default = `True`): Create a GPU build.
 - `files` (object, optional): A dictionary that defines special behaviors for certain files.
 All values in this dictionary are specified as paths, with support for the glob character (e.g. `data/*.jpg`).
     - `ignore` (array of strings, optional): A list of file paths to exclude from the build.
 - `build_steps` (array of strings or dictionary values containing the `if_cpu` and `if_gpu` keys, optional): A list of shell commands to run at build time.
 Use this list to define custom build steps.
 Build steps are run in the order they appear in the array.
+The `if_gpu` and `if_cpu` directives can be used to run build steps conditionally depending on the build environment.